rust-lang/rust/src/doc/reference.md

 #### Generic functions

 A _generic function_ allows one or more _parameterized types_ to appear in its
 signature.
-Each type parameter must be explicitly declared, in an angle-bracket-enclosed, comma-separated list following the function name.
+Each type parameter must be explicitly declared in an angle-bracket-enclosed and comma-separated list, following the function name.

 ```rust,ignore
 // foo is generic over A and B